 A web convention is an established design norm that web users have become accustomed to expect websites to follow.
 Web conventions help create a user’s cognitive schema so that they know where to expect to find certain kinds of information or functionality.
 This reduces cognitive load and improves browsing efficiency.

-- Standard icons – The meaning of certain icons such as the shopping cart or envelope are instantly recognisable by web users.
+- The meaning of certain icons such as the shopping cart or envelope are instantly recognisable by web users.
 Avoid changing icons to less recognisable images as this will just confuse and annoy customers.
+Even the popular hamburger icon which is used in so many different contexts has been found to be sub-optimal in most experiments and works best with a ‘Menu’ label.

-- Clear naming – Labels allow us to categorise items and also refer to them by name.
+- Labels allow us to categorise items and also refer to them by name.
 Ensure you use clear, descriptive names that people can instantly tell what they refer to as otherwise this can result in confusion and frustration.
+For web forms avoid using labels as placeholder text as this can create usability issues.

 How confusing is this?
 The website partycasino.com uses a pink font for links.
-Together with the low contrast text the use of the colour pink for links is very distracting and rings alarm bells in the user’s brain.
+Together with the low contrast text the use of the colour pink for links is distracting and rings alarm bells in the user’s brain.
+The pink looks like red on a saturated dark blue background.

 Conversion marketing – Glossary of Conversion Marketing.